-WARNING!
 RISK OF ELECTROCUTION - Before performing this procedure: Disconnect from the electrical power source.
+Turn the dehydrator off and disconnect from the external power source before performing the following procedures.

-- 6.4.1 Before adjusting the start/stop pressure switch, observe the pressure shown on the Tank Pressure Gauge when the compressor starts and when it stops.
+6.4.1 Before adjusting the start/stop pressure switch, observe the pressure shown on the Tank Pressure Gauge when the compressor starts and when it stops.
 Make note of the amount of change required in psig to obtain the desired setting.
-The compressor should start at 20 psig and stop at 40 psig +/-2 psig. - 6.4.2 The Start/Stop Pressure Switch can be accessed by first removing the screws which retain the front panel of the enclosure. - 6.4.3 Located in the upper right area inside the enclosure.
+The compressor should start at 20 psig and stop at 45 psig $\pm/2$ psig.

+6.4.2 The Start/Stop Pressure Switch can be accessed by first removing the screws which retain the front cover and the top cover.

+6.4.3 Mounted on the storage tank in the center of the unit.
 Remove the gray plastic pressure switch cover using a 5/16" wrench.
 Note the two adjuster nuts of the Start/Stop Pressure Switch.
 The center adjuster controls the entire range of the pressure switch.
 The side adjuster controls only the stop pressure.
 TURN ONLY THE CENTER ADJUSTER.

-- 6.4.4 Each full revolution of the adjuster nut changes the range by 2 psig.
+6.4.4 Each full revolution of the adjuster nut changes the range by 2 psig.
 Clockwise raises, counterclockwise lowers the amount of differential or range.
-A full revolution of an open end wrench is not possible within the enclosure.
-Use a 3/8" open end wrench and count 6 nut flats per revolution to reach the new stop pressure (the start pressure changes also). - 6.4.5 Replace the front panel loosely with the four screws, taking care that no tubes or wires are sharply bent or are pinched between enclosure and front panel.
-Connect the power cord to the electric outlet and restart the dehydrator. - 6.4.6 Again check the Stop Pressure to verify the Start/ Stop Pressure Switch adjustment.
-If the desired change is complete, turn off the dehydrator, disconnect from the electrical power source, reinstall the pressure switch cover and fully tighten the front panel screws.
-Reconnect the power and turn on the panel power switch.
+Use a 3/8" open end wrench to reach the new stop pressure (the start pressure changes also).

+6.4.5 Connect the power cord to the electric outlet and restart the dehydrator.
+Again check the Stop Pressure to verify the Start/Stop Pressure Switch adjustment.
+If the desired change is complete, turnoff the dehydrator, disconnect from the electrical power source, reinstall the pressure switch cover.
+Install the top cover and front cover to the dehydrator.
+Finally Reconnect the power and turn on the panel power switch.